httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

-- if the representation describes the status of the request, `Digest` MUST be computed on the enclosed representation (see {{post-referencing-action}} );
+- if the representation describes the status of the request, `Digest` MUST be computed on the enclosed representation (see {{post-referencing-status}} );

 - if there is a referenced resource
   `Digest` MUST be computed on the selected representation of the referenced resource even if that is different from the target resource.
    That might or might not result in computing `Digest` on the enclosed representation.

-The latter case might be done according to the HTTP semantics of the given method, for example using the `Content-Location` header field.
+The latter will be done according to the HTTP semantics of the given method, for example using the `Content-Location` header field.
 In contrast, the `Location` header field does not affect `Digest` because it is not representation metadata.

-## Digest and PATCH

-In PATCH requests, the representation digest MUST be computed on the patch document because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?PATCH=RFC5789}}).
+For example, in PATCH requests, the representation digest will be computed on the patch document because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?PATCH=RFC5789}}).

-In PATCH responses, the representation digest MUST be computed on the selected representation of the patched resource.
+In responses instead, the representation digest will be computed on the selected representation of the patched resource.

-`Digest` usage with PATCH is thus very similar to POST, but with the resource's own semantic partly implied by the method and by the patch document.

 ## Digest and Content-Location in Responses {#digest-and-content-location}